SubhasreeSengupta/jekyll-now/_posts/2017-11-24-end-to-end-approach.md

 ## References

-- An End-to-End Neural Network for Polyphonic Piano Music Transcription, Siddharth Sigtia, Emmanouil Benetos, and Simon Dixon
+1. Sigtia, Siddharth, Emmanouil Benetos, and Simon Dixon.
+"An end-to-end neural network for polyphonic piano music transcription."
+IEEE/ACM Transactions on Audio, Speech and Language Processing (TASLP) 24.5 (2016): 927-939.

-MAPS Dataset:
+**MAPS** Dataset:

 - V. Emiya, R. Badeau and B. David, Multipitch estimation of piano sounds using a new probabilistic spec tral smoothness principle, IEEE Transactions on Audio, Speech and Language Processing, (to be published);